Favorite and Best Jazz Guitarists: Who Are The Greats of Jazz Guitar?May 09, 2016

-The Most Influential and Favorite Jazz Guitarists of All Eras
+The Most Influential and Favourite Jazz Guitarists of All Eras

 Freddie Green has been my right arm for thirty years.
 And if he leaves the band one day, I'll probably leave with him.

 -Count Basie, from the book "Jazz At Ronnie Scott's" by Kitty Grime